Auto Insurance

 What happens if the person you lend your vehicle to gets into an accident?

-Ever lent your vehicle to a friend or family member in the past, thinking it was a harmless favor?
-Did you know that by doing so, you could be putting yourself at risk of financial and legal consequences if they get into an accident?
+Ever lent your vehicle to a friend or family member thinking it was just a harmless favor?
+Most of the time, you can expect the car returned without a scratch or incident – but each time you hand your keys over, you could be putting yourself at risk of financial and legal consequences if they get into an accident.

 Not only that, but any accident involving your car will also affect your driving record and your insurance premiums, regardless of who was behind the wheel.

-“Unfortunately, this is another common misconception,” says Aaron Calder, an insurance broker with Broadoak Insurance.
+“Unfortunately, this is another common misconception,” says Aaron Calder, an insurance broker and CEO of Broadoak Insurance.
 “Any time an accident claim is processed through your insurance, the accident will appear on your driving record, which can lead to an increase in your premium.”

 When your insurance will pay